-This post was originally published on October 26, 2016.
+This article is written by Shaun Smith, an engineering fellow at ExpressVPN.
+It was originally published on October 26, 2016.

 A recent vulnerability, dubbed Sweet 32 after the common phrase for a 16th birthday (Sweet 16), has some scratching heads due to its reliance on a paradox called the birthday problem.
 But it’s not quite as complicated as it seems, and ExpressVPN has the solution.

 Reading the news these days, it feels that there is a new security risk every week.
 Exploits and flaws are often surrounded by a lot of confusion, broad statements, and fixes that could have been pre-empted by the people supplying the software.

 Security alerts can be scary, especially when we don’t quite understand what the problem is, or whether the products we are using day-to-day are taking sufficient measures to protect us and our online privacy

 What’s so sweet about Sweet 32?

 They say your 30s are the new 20s, which is pretty sweet.
 But, more importantly, we need to answer the question: What is the birthday problem?

 The answer is best highlighted with an analogous question: If there are 20 people at a party, what is the probability that two people will share the same birthday?

 Small, you might think.
 But actually, the answer is around 40%.

 Increase the number of people to 30, and the probability quickly rises to 70%.
 When there are 70 people (less than a quarter of the number of days in the year), there is a 99.9% probability of any two people sharing the same birthday.